vidbina/vidbina.github.io/_posts/2017-12-27-nix-set-laziness.markdown

 ---
 layout: post
-title: Nix Set Laziness
+title: Nix Attribute Set (attrset) Laziness
 description: |
-  A note :memo: on laziness in Nix sets and merges :collision: of Nix sets which happened to bite me in the ass during my attempt to write a few derivations for new packages. :new: :package:
+  A note :memo: on laziness in Nix attrsets and merges :collision: of Nix attrsets which happened to bite me in the ass during my attempt to write a few derivations for new packages. :new: :package:
 date:  2017-12-27 21:02:07 +0000
+updated: 2018-01-21 17:22:29
 type: tools # for icon
 category: # for url
  - tools
  - nix
 tags:
+ - attrset
+ - attrsets
  - computer science
  - language
  - laziness